✨ Diwali Deal: 25% OFF + 2-Year Price Lock For New Users! 🎉 Limited Time Offer — Sign Up Now 🪔

 • Choose a task

-• Begin working on it like your life depends on it
+• Begin working on it

 • After 10 minutes, analyze your focus and patience.
 Identify whether you wish to continue working on this task for 10 more minutes.